pramsey/crunchyblog/waiting-postgis-32-2/index.md

 ## Algorithm Differences

-The original algorithm is called "linework" because it endeavors to preserve every edge and vertex in the original input.
-The new algorithm is called "structure" because it tries to reason from the structure of the input (exterior rings bound area, interior holes exclude area) to find the "correct" repair.
+The original algorithm is called "**linework**" because it endeavors to preserve every edge and vertex in the original input.
+The new algorithm is called "**structure**" because it tries to reason from the structure of the input (exterior rings bound area, interior holes exclude area) to find the "correct" repair.

 In truth there is no "correct" answer for many repairs, only differences of opinion.